Small eigenvalues of hyperbolic surfaces with many cusps: Geometric preliminaries

 \subsection{Existence of many pants with controlled boundary length}

-We being by proving that a surface with many cusps has many embedded pairs of pants bounding one or two cusps with good control over their boundary length. \begin{lem} For any $a>0$ there exist constants $c_{1},c_{2}>0$ such that for any $g,n$ with $a(g+1)<n$, any hyperbolic surface $X$ of signature $\left(g,n\right)$ has at least $c_{1}n$ disjoint embedded subsurfaces with geodesic boundary which are pairs of pants with at least one cusp and with total boundary length $\leqslant c_{2}$. \end{lem}
+We begin by proving that a surface with many cusps has many embedded pairs of pants bounding one or two cusps with good control over their boundary length. \begin{lem} For any $a>0$ there exist constants $c_{1},c_{2}>0$ such that for any $g,n$ with $g<an$, any hyperbolic surface $X$ of signature $\left(g,n\right)\neq(0,3)$ has at least $c_{1}n$ embedded subsurfaces with geodesic boundary and disjoint interior, which are pairs of pants with at least one cusp and with total boundary length $\leqslant c_{2}$.
+In fact, we can take